schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 To combat this, Tonbandgerät uses the same specific form of variable-length (varlen) encoding that is also used by UTF-8 for most numeric values:

-> Values are split into 7-bit septets, and are encoding starting with the least significant
+> Values are split into 7-bit septets, and are encoded starting with the least significant
 > septet.
 Each septet is encoded as an 8-bit value, consisting of the septet in the lower bits,
 > and a control bit in the most significant bit position that is set to `1` if there are more
 > septets to follow, or `0` if this is the last septet and all following bits should be assumed